KIZI/entityclassifier-gate-stand-alone-plugin/README.md

 #### Steps: ####

-1. **Download and install GATE at your PC.**
-You can download it from http://gate.ac.uk/download/

-2. **Clone the repository in your GATE plugins directory**.
-In MAC OS the plugins directory can be found in ```/Applications/GATE_Developer_7.1/plugins```
+1. **Clone the repository in your GATE plugins directory.** In MAC OS the plugins directory can be found in ```/Applications/GATE_Developer_7.1/plugins```

     ```
     git clone https://m1ci@bitbucket.org/entityclassifier/entityclassifier-gate-stand-alone-plugin.git
     ```

-3. **Run the build script found in the script folder.** It will download all required datasets, compile and prepare all required configuration files.
+2. **Run the build script found in the script folder.** It will download all required datasets, compile and prepare all required configuration files.
 BTW, grab a coffee or something, it will take some time ;)

     ```
     sh build.sh
     ```

+3. **Download and install GATE.**
+You can download it from http://gate.ac.uk/download/

 4. **Start GATE and enable the plugin in the CREOLE plugin manager.** Search for Entityclassifier.eu and select load now and load always.